 Process & growth: an essay

-When I first started my business in 2013, I threw each piece on the wheel by myself.
-I learned quickly this method really limited the number of pieces I could make.
-As I started to get burnt out on the repetition of production throwing, I explored how I might increase my production in a way that felt natural to me.
 When I first hired an assistant, I had to learn what steps of the ceramic process to delegate and what to do myself.
-The wheel was my first love, and I knew I wanted to keep it for myself; I still throw and trim each piece myself 7 years later.
+The wheel was my first love, and I knew I wanted to keep it for myself; I still am the only one who throws in my studio.
 I learned slipcasting to expand my work with colored clay, and that process created tasks that my assistants could do without me: making the plaster molds, smoothing each piece by hand, sanding them after the first firing, and glazing them with only clear glaze, since the color is added during the casting process with tinted clay.
-This is how the Beach and Meadow series are made.
+This is how the Beach series is made.

 Integrating this new RAM process challenged me to design in a new way.
 Part of what I love about the size of my production in-house is the freedom I have to change my mind if I’m not happy with how a piece is working.
 As such, my designs shift and flex all the time!
 Once I decided to work with the press, I had to design a piece that would remain in my collection for a long time: the setup to have my piece prepared for RAM by a master moldmaker is significant in both time and cost.
 It was a scary step to get the dinner plates made because it was the biggest financial investment I had ever made in my business (much bigger than a kiln or other equipment I had bought).
 But, I suddenly was able to say yes to orders I had previously had to decline; 80 plates in a few weeks for a dinner event would have been an impossibility if I was throwing them.
 The next year, I was ready to add another shape, my shallow bowl.